psy0rz/portainer-templates/README.md

 # Requirements

-1. Get ZFS support for your /var/lib/docker mountpoint. ( Try https://github.com/psy0rz/alpinebox for a nice installer for Alpine Linux with ZFS rootfs)
+1. Get ZFS support for your /var/lib/docker mountpoint.
+Try https://github.com/psy0rz/alpinebox for a nice installer for Alpine Linux with ZFS rootfs.
 2. Install Docker and Docker compose cli.
 3. Install https://github.com/csachs/docker-zfs-plugin.git so that you have ZFS volume support.